weezyiswain/plantpropagation-app/replit.md

 - Users can focus on browsing plants without data entry friction

 **Zone Selection & Auto-Detection:**
-- Zone selector visible in header with MapPin icon on all pages (Home, All Plants, Results)
+- Zone selector visible in header with MapPin icon on Home and All Plants pages
-- **Results page zone switching**: Users can change their zone directly on propagation guide pages - creates new request with updated zone and reloads content with zone-specific recommendations
+- **Results page zone switching**: On propagation guide pages, zone selector appears below the plant name (not in header) - creates new request with updated zone and reloads content with zone-specific recommendations
 - Auto-detects user's USDA hardiness zone on first visit using IP geolocation
 - Uses free APIs (no API keys required):
   - ipapi.co (HTTPS) for IP-based geolocation and ZIP code